 Chive:

 Once you’ve tried a chive blossom, you realize what an impact an edible flower can have on a dish.
 The first time I had one, they were sprinkled on top of a raw oyster…WOW!
-It was a revelation and made me prednisone understand that a plant can have many usable parts, not just the traditional ones we know them for.
+It was a revelation and made me best generic levitra overnight understand that a plant can have many usable parts, not just the traditional ones we know them for.
 Boasting a bit of spice, a chive blossom is a great substitute or addition to any recipe requiring that distinct allium flavor.

 Borage: